gradle/plugin-portal-requests/.github/ISSUE_TEMPLATE/contributor_plugin_removal.md

 Please open Gradle-related issues at https://github.com/gradle/gradle/issues

 Be mindful that the request needs to come from the current owner.
-Keep in mind that plugins being used by builds will not be able to be delete.
+Keep in mind that plugins being used by builds will not be able to be deleted.
 -->

 <!--- Provide a brief summary of the issue in the title above -->